Platoniq/wilder-journal/_articles/en/role-of-glams-misinformation.md

 Initially, our research involved analysing our two main resources and comparing them to find similar themes and facts to create an overarching narrative that captured our analysis.
 An additional aim was to look for interventions, expositions, and initiatives from GLAMs that addressed misinformation in the context of epidemics and discrimination.

-A salient theme was the creation of the ‘other’ in misinformation to create animosity or hate towards communities and marginalized groups seen as a part from the idea of a ‘homogenous nation or state’.
+**A salient theme was the creation of the 'other' in misinformation to create animosity or hate towards communities and marginalized groups** seen as a part from the idea of a 'homogenous nation or state'.
 This theme has occurred over history and appeared during several different epidemics from the AIDs crisis to Yellow Fever, and the Spanish Influenza.
-A result from creating an ‘other’ that the report reflected was that creating the other emphasizes disparities and creates distinct divisions across lines of race, ethnicity, and culture where different geopolitical interests are at play.
-So then, what can cultural organizations provide to challenge historical inequalities and critically think about the purpose behind hateful misinformation?
+A result from creating an 'other' that the report reflected was that creating the other emphasizes disparities and creates distinct divisions across lines of race, ethnicity, and culture where different geopolitical interests are at play.
+So then, **what can cultural organizations provide to challenge historical inequalities and critically think about the purpose behind hateful misinformation?**

 In our search, it was difficult to find examples of how GLAMs addressed epidemics or hateful misinformation of the past.
-Many of the examples were based on each task force members’ memory of an exhibition or relevant examples that might relate.
+Many of the examples were based on each task force members' memory of an exhibition or relevant examples that might relate.
 One such example from our collective intelligence was the work, *Lethal Weapons.* In *Lethal Weapons, artist* Barton Benes challenges the audience with humor on their notion of the peril present in the blood of individuals living with HIV and AIDs.
-Benes, an individual living with HIV, filled everyday objects such as a perfume bottle or squirt gun with his blood which were then converted into ‘lethal weapons’.
+Benes, an individual living with HIV, filled everyday objects such as a perfume bottle or squirt gun with his blood which were then converted into 'lethal weapons'.

 {% gallery { "simple": false, "images": [{"path":"/media/glams_1.png","alt":"Lethal Weapons: Venomous Rose, 1993.
 Barton Lidicé Beneš / Courtesy of Pavel Zoubok Gallery","credits":"Courtesy of [Pavel Zoubok Gallery](http://pavelzoubok.com/)","caption":"*Lethal Weapons: Venomous Rose*, 1993.
 Barton Lidicé Beneš"}] } %}

-‘These provocative pieces confront HIV/AIDS head-on, blending political activism, visual poetry and a wicked sense of humor, forcing viewers to face their fears of death and transmission.’
-In our research we were in search of similar examples of exhibitions or initiatives by GLAMs that encouraged critical thinking and reflection on the impact of misinformation and pandemics, especially in terms of approaching the polemic themes of today’s misinformation with a more historical perspective.
-Perhaps we are not ‘going through exactly the same thing that happened in 1917, or the polio epidemic in the mid-20th century, or the early days of the AIDS pandemic primarily in the 1980s \[however] each one of these historical examples is simply a useful lens to measure ourselves against, and to better understand some of the social…complexities that we’re seeing right now.’
+'These provocative pieces confront HIV/AIDS head-on, blending political activism, visual poetry and a wicked sense of humor, forcing viewers to face their fears of death and transmission.'
+In our research we were in search of similar examples of exhibitions or initiatives by GLAMs that encouraged critical thinking and reflection on the impact of misinformation and pandemics, especially in terms of approaching the polemic themes of today's misinformation with a more historical perspective.
+Perhaps we are not 'going through exactly the same thing that happened in 1917, or the polio epidemic in the mid-20th century, or the early days of the AIDS pandemic primarily in the 1980s \[however] each one of these historical examples is simply a useful lens to measure ourselves against, and to better understand some of the social...complexities that we're seeing right now.'
 However, few examples were available just through searching the world wide web.
 So as the bootcamp progressed the hypothesis became less of a statement to prove or disprove but an imperative initiative to situate GLAMs as a cornerstone space for people to challenge, rethink, and critically understand misinformation.

 ## Visual Data Narratives: A Sign of the Times